SnootyMonkey/clj-json-ld/README.md

 As a human, it's easy to deduce what this is all about.
 We have the title of the book, the author, and different locations and images of the book.

-As a computer algorithm however, this is as clear as mud.
+As a computer algorithm however, this is all quite vague.
 Is `name` the same as `title`?
 Is `location` a place or a URL?
 Is `image` the name of a file?
 A full URL?
 A relative URL?
 A base-64 encoded image?
 What's `lang` mean?

 The same JSON documents converted to JSON-LD documents remove much of this ambiguity: